Welcome to University Student Housing!

 Policies

-Fire evacuation plans have been established to assure resident safety.
-A fire drill is conducted once each semester where alarms will sound in each hall so that residents are practiced in the proper evacuation procedures and University staff may test fire emergency equipment.
+Fire evacuation plans have been established to ensure resident safety.
+A fire drill is conducted multiple times a year, where alarms will sound in each hall so that residents are practiced in the proper evacuation procedures and university staff may test fire emergency equipment.

-3. If residents smell smoke while in their room, first feel the door and doorknob to determine if heat is present.
+• If residents smell smoke while in their room, first feel the door and door knob to determine if heat is present.
 If it is not, place a towel over one’s mouth and open the door.
 If residents see smoke, crawl to the nearest exit (heat and smoke rise, and residents are safer closer to the floor).

-5. It is wise to wear shoes and warm clothing when evacuating since residents may have to remain outside for an extended period.
+• It is wise to wear shoes and warm clothing when evacuating since residents may have to remain outside for an extended period of time.

-6. If a student should need assistance during a fire alarm, they should speak with University Student Housing Staff as soon as possible to setup arrangements for emergency personnel.
+• If a student should need assistance during a fire alarm, they should speak with University Student Housing staff as soon as possible to setup arrangements for emergency personnel.

 Excessive Housekeeping

-When things like fire extinguisher powder, clumps of mud, food, bodily fluids, trash, etc. are in public, designated areas, responsible individuals will be held accountable.
+• When things like fire extinguisher powder, clumps of mud, food, bodily fluids, trash, etc. are in public, designated areas, responsible individuals will be held accountable.
+This may result in a conduct meeting and/or associated charges.

 Filming and Photography

 Filming and photography in University Student Housing may be allowed for class projects only.
-A filming request must be completed no less than one week prior to the date of filming.
+In order to do so, a filming request must be completed no less than one week prior to the requested date of filming.
 Failure to receive permission may result in your request being denied and future filming restrictions.

 Fire Safety

-As stated in section 629.00 of the Code of Student Conduct violation of local, state, federal or campus fire policies including, but not limited to:
+As stated in section 330.110 of the Code of Student Conduct, violations of local, state, federal or campus fire policies including, but not limited to:

-1. Intentionally or recklessly causing a fire which damages University or personal property or which causes injury;
+• Intentionally or recklessly causing a fire which damages university or personal property or which causes injury;

-2. Failure to evacuate a University building during a fire alarm
+• Failure to evacuate a university building during a fire alarm

-3. Improper use of University fire safety equipment
+• Improper use of university fire safety equipment; or

-4. Tampering with or improperly engaging a fire alarm or fire detection/control equipment (including fire extinguishers and AED units) while on University property.
-Such action may result in a local fine in addition to University sanctions.
+• Tampering with or improperly engaging a fire alarm or fire detection/control equipment (including fire extinguishers and AED units) while on university property.
+Such action may result in a local fine in addition to university sanctions.

 Candles